Search engine: Approach

 The usefulness of a search engine depends on the relevance of the result set it gives back.
 While there may be millions of web pages that include a particular word or phrase, some pages may be more relevant, popular, or authoritative than others.
 Most search engines employ methods to rank the results to provide the "best" results first.
 How a search engine decides which pages are the best matches, and what order the results should be shown in, varies widely from one engine to another.
 The methods also change over time as Internet usage changes and new techniques evolve.
 There are two main types of search engine that have evolved: one is a system of predefined and hierarchically ordered keywords that humans have programmed extensively.
 The other is a system that generates an "inverted index" by analyzing texts it locates.
 This first form relies much more heavily on the computer itself to do the bulk of the work.

 Most Web search engines are commercial ventures supported by advertising revenue and thus some of them allow advertisers to have their listings ranked higher in search results for a fee.
-Search engines that do not accept money for their search results make money by running search related ads alongside the regular search engine results.
-The search engines make money every time someone clicks on one of these ads.
+Search engines that do not accept money for their search results make money by running search-related ads alongside the regular search engine results.